 College of Engineering and Information Technology: Programs in chemical engineering, civil engineering, computer engineering, electrical engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology.
 The program in computer science is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology.

-School of Hotel, Restaurant, and Tourism Management: Accreditation Commission for Programs in Hospitality Administration.
+School of Hospitality, Retail, and Sport Management: Accreditation Commission for Programs in Hospitality Administration.

 School of Law: American Bar Association, Association of American Law Schools.

-College of Liberal Arts: In the Department of Psychology, the graduate degrees in clinical/community psychology are accredited by the American Psychological Association; graduate degrees in school psychology are accredited by the National Assocation of State Directors of Teacher Education and Certification, the National Council for Accreditation of Teacher Education, and the National Association of School Psychologists with the doctoral program also being accredited by the American Psychological Association.
+College of Liberal Arts: In the Department of Psychology, the graduate degrees in clinical-community psychology are accredited by the American Psychological Association; graduate degrees in school psychology are accredited by the National Assocation of State Directors of Teacher Education and Certification, the National Council for Accreditation of Teacher Education, and the National Association of School Psychologists with the doctoral program also being accredited by the American Psychological Association.
 The Master of Public Administration degree offered by the Department of Government and International Studies is accredited by the National Association of Schools of Public Affairs and Administration.
-The Department of Theatre, Speech, and Dance is accredited by the National Association of Schools of Theatre and the University/Resident Theatre Association.
+The Department of Theatre and Dance is accredited by the National Association of Schools of Theatre and the University/Resident Theatre Association.
+The Department of Art is accreditied by the National Association of Schools of Art and Design.

 School of Music: National Association of Schools of Music.